AlexandreLeitao/GoGooglePhotosTakeoutHandler/readme.md

 ## Usage

-Update all variables to your own enviorments.
+Update all variables to your own environments.

 Update isCopy, using true to create a copy of the files and false to move them to new directory.